Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: ML-based Attack on Anonymous Routing

 \underline{\it ML Model}: The pre-trained ML model runs in a remote server/cloud controlled by the adversary.
-The flow correlation uses the attacking phase out of two phases (attacking and training) of the ML model.
-The attacking phase classify whether two inter-flit delay arrays are correlated or not.
-The training phase is discussed in detail in Section \ref{subsec:train_DNN}.
-Figure~\ref{fig:attack_overview} shows a high-level overview of the proposed flow correlation attack categorized from the perspective of the ML model.
-The training phase is responsible for collecting data for training and conducting training of the ML model.
-The training is performed offline in the controlled environment (SoC or simulator mimicking the target SoC) owned by the adversary.
-The adversary can generate large amount of trained data by changing process mapping, benchmarks and other traffic characteristics (as discussed in Section~\ref{sec:ex-data-col}) to make the model generic.
-While training the ML model for detecting correlation can be computationally expensive, it needs to be done only once and can subsequently be used for attacks throughout the lifetime of the SoC.
+The flow correlation uses the attacking phase out of two phases (training and attacking) of the ML model.
+The training phase is detailed in Section \ref{subsec:train_DNN}.
+The attacking phase classifies whether two inter-flit delay arrays are correlated or not.
+Figure~\ref{fig:attack_overview} shows a high-level overview of the proposed flow correlation attack from the perspective of the ML model.
+The training phase is performed offline and is responsible for collecting training data and training of the ML model.
+The adversary can use an emulator or simulator mimicking the target system to collect data.
+The adversary can generate a large amount of trained data by changing process mapping, benchmarks, and other traffic characteristics (as discussed in Section~\ref{sec:ex-data-col}) to make the model generic.
+While training the ML model for detecting correlation can be computationally expensive, it is not a limiting factor since the training is a one-time activity.
+Note that the model can be retrained, if needed after specific intervals, to ensure that it remains effective and up-to-date throughout its operational lifetime.